abha224/Traffic_rule_violation_detection/README.md

 CCTV footage of the road in .avi format.

 ## Outputs:
-The output of the software will consist of-
+The output of the software will consist of- <br>
-Vehicle speed
+Vehicle speed<br>
-detected license plate photo of the vehicle extracted license plate number
+detected license plate photo of the vehicle
+extracted license plate number

 ## Performance measurement criteria (Milestones and dates):